||Contact | A-Z Health Index | Events & Meetings|

 Immunization Schedules and Oklahoma Requirements

 For editions prior to 2016 contact the Immunization Service at (405) 271-4073

 ACIP recommends all 11-12 year old males receive human papillomavirus (HPV) vaccine.
 View the press briefing here on the CDC website .
 Quadrivalent HPV vaccine is available through the VFC Program for males ages 9 through 18 years.

 One dose of Tdap vaccine is now required for all students attending the 7th grade in Oklahoma.
 This requirement became effective in the 2011-2012 school year.

 Q: Are all children enrolled in SoonerCare/Medicaid programs automatically VFC eligible?

 A: Yes, all children from birth through 18 years of age who are covered by SoonerCare/Medicaid are considered VFC eligible because of their Medicaid status.
 Q: If a child is eligible for insurance and the parents choose not to insure the child, would the child be eligible for VFC vaccine?

 A: If the child has no health insurance on the day he/she presents at the office for immunizations, regardless of the reason, the child would be VFC eligible because he/she is uninsured.
 Q: If a VFC-eligible child starts a vaccine series (such as hepatitis B) at age 18, can the series be completed using VFC vaccine after the child turns 19?

-A: Underinsured means your child has health insurance, but it won’t cover the vaccine(s) because: • It doesn’t cover any vaccines. • It doesn’t cover certain vaccines. • It covers vaccines, but it has a fixed dollar limit or cap for vaccines.
-Once that fixed dollar amount has been reached, your child is eligible.
+A: Underinsured means your child has health insurance, but it: Doesn't cover vaccines, or Doesn't cover certain vaccines, or Covers vaccines but has a fixed dollar limit or cap for vaccines.
+Once that fixed dollar amount is reached, your child is then eligible.

 Copyright © State of Oklahoma